-There have been no significant changes to our critical accounting policies or estimates from those described in the "Critical Accounting Policies and Significant Judgments and Estimates" section in Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for a discussion of the accounting policies and estimates we deem to be most critical to the preparation of our consolidated financial statements.
+There have been no significant changes to our critical accounting policies or estimates from those described in the "Critical Accounting Policies and Significant Judgments and Estimates" section in Part II, Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K. Please refer to such section for a discussion of the accounting policies and estimates we deem to be most critical to the preparation of our consolidated financial statements.